MO105/Projects/README.md

 # Projects
-Repo for different projects i have done
+- This repository will contain projects that i have done